arieh/Moock/README.md

 The package also comes with a helper function - `getMock` - that creates a mock that is an instance of a certain Class.
-If that Class is not defined, the helper will create a mock for it.
-This is useful for depedancy injection tests:
+If that Class is not defined, the helper will create a mock of that Class.
+This is useful for dependency injection tests:

     #JS
     var mock = getMock('ClassA',{